suciusergiu94/blog/_posts/work-experience/2015-09-10-job-softvision.markdown

 <br/>
 <br/>
 <br/>
-In January 2017, I stoped working on the CRM project so I decided to change my job as well as a Web Developer for [Altom][altom].
+In January 2017, I stopped working on the CRM project so I decided to change my job as well as a Web Developer for [Altom][altom].

 [sv]: https://www.softvision.ro/
 [altom]: https://altom.com/